stevent-team/epoxy/README.md

 export default {
   'express/js/route/:withParams': yourRouteHandlerFunction
 }

+// or

+export default {
+  'express/js/route/:withParams': {
+    handler: yourRouteHandlerFunction,
+    key: request => ['A key to cache with', request.params.withParams], // optional, any type, will cache result based on key
+    ttl: 3600000, // time to live, optional, in milliseconds }
+}
 ```

+If you include a `key` that is not undefined, then the result of the handler function will be cached based on that key.
+You can also include a time to live `ttl` parameter which will expire the cache after a certain amount of milliseconds.

 Each route must have a function to handle it, which will receive a `request` object from ExpressJS, from which you can learn about the request.
 See the express docs for the [request object](https://expressjs.com/en/api.html#req) for more information.